How to Track Keywords Efficiently for WordPress

 Nowadays, WordPress (WP) is one of the most popular hosting platforms and one of the best content management systems (CMS).
 That said, around 36.3% of all global websites are hosted on WP, providing this platform with a 63% market share.

 However, like any other website, WP websites need SEO (Search Engine Optimization).
-With so many WP websites online, you have to make sure that your audience can easily find you, as well as easily access your content.
+With so many WP websites online, you must ensure your audience can easily find you and access your content.

-As you may already know by now, keywords are the essence of SEO.
-Therefore, have you ever wondered just how exactly do people find your website?
-The simple answer is that they use search queries and keywords to find what they’re looking for.
+As you may already know, keywords are the essence of SEO.
+Therefore, have you ever wondered how exactly people find your website?
+The simple answer is that they use search queries and keywords to see what they want.

-So if you want to rank high on search engines, such as Google, you might consider looking deeper into those keywords.
+So, if you want to rank high on search engines such as Google, you might consider researching those keywords more deeply.

-An extensive keyword analysis can help you create a solid strategy that will allow your WP website to increase its visibility, credibility and exposure in the online world.
-With that in mind, here are a few ways you can see the keywords people use to find your WP website.
+An extensive keyword analysis can help you create a solid strategy to increase your WP website’s visibility, credibility, and exposure online.
+With that in mind, here are a few ways to see the keywords people use to find your WP website.

 Why should you track keywords?

 As mentioned before, keywords are still the essence of SEO.
-For all you know, you might be targeting the wrong keywords, whereas your audience is using completely different search queries.
+For all you know, you might be targeting the wrong keywords, whereas your audience is using utterly different search queries.

 Other than that, you might be targeting more competitive keywords when there’s an alternative you didn’t even know about.
 Therefore, here are a few reasons why you should track the keywords that people are using to find your website: